 “I help business owners improve their business” is not an area of specialization.

-“I help dental practice owners implement CRM software” is an area of specialization, both in terms of target market (dental practice owners) and the task performed (implement CRM software).
+“I help dental practice owners implement CRM software” is an area of specialization, both in terms of the target market (dental practice owners) and the task performed (implement CRM software).

 Becoming a consultant begins with defining your area of specialization.
+When you start a consulting business, you’ll find it much easier to gain traction once you’ve done this step.

-So how do you choose your area of specialization based on your work or employment history?
+How do you choose your area of specialization based on your work or employment history?

 You must audit your…